LeapBeyond/wasabi/README.md

 | WASABI_PROFILE | profile used for access to Wasabi                               |
 | WASABI_BUCKET  | name of the archive bucket to create in Wasabi                  |

+### Create Secrets

+You will need to add your Wasabi access_key / secret_key pair to AWS Secrets Manager so that the Lambda can send files to Wasabi:

+  1. login to the AWS console and navigate to Secrets Manager
+  2. select "Store a new secret"
+  3. specify "other types of secrets"
+  4. add two key/value pairs, with keys `WASABI_ACCESS` and `WASABI_SECRET`
+  5. use default encryption and other default configuration options
+  6. name the secret `demo/wasabi/access`

+Note that if you want to name the secret differently, you will need to update `lambda/variables.tf` to record the different name.

 ### Create Assets

 To create the assets, simply execute `setup.sh` from the top directory of the project:

 ```